NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/Brain_Tumour_Segment/README.md

 ## Objective
 1. Visualize the tumor and on Volumes
 1. Make a label for the tumor
-1. Objective C. Describe it in 1-2 sentences.

 ## Approach and Plan